posted June 07, 2023

 Ah, the bacon weave.
-Not only is it a thing of unparalleled beauty, it is also a functional and unbelievable tasty tool to have in your culinary tool box.
+Not only is it a thing of unparalleled beauty, but it is also a functional and unbelievably tasty tool to have in your culinary toolbox.
 A bacon weave is essentially interwoven strips of bacon that can be used to add flavor, moisture, or structure to meat or vegetables.

 How to Make a Bacon Weave

-- Step 1: Lay out 5 (or 6, depending on how big your bacon is) pieces of bacon on a sheet of parchment paper.
-Don’t skip the parchment paper!
-This makes it so easy to transfer your bacon weave wherever you need it when you’re finished.
+- Step 1: Layout 5 (or 6, depending on how big your bacon is) pieces of bacon on a sheet of parchment paper or plastic wrap.
+Don’t skip the parchment or plastic!
+This makes it super easy to transfer your bacon weave wherever you need it when you’re finished.

 - Step 3: Lay another piece of bacon across the pieces of bacon that weren’t folded back.
 Unfold the pieces of bacon over the new piece of bacon and voila!
 You’re first woven piece!
 Ain’t she pretty!